What is CNA ?*

-The Nurse Aide Program is one of the top nursing courses in and around United States.
-It is a comprehensive course designed for teaching students the skills and abilities essential to the provision of basic care to patients and residents in hospitals, nursing home and long term care facilities.
+Certified Nurse Aide (CNA) program is one of the top nursing programs in and around the United States.
+It is a comprehensive program designed for teaching students the skills and abilities in a hands on environment, essential for the provision of basic care to patients and residents in hospitals, nursing home and long term care facilities.

-A Certified Nursing Assistant, or CNA, helps patients with healthcare needs under the supervision of a Registered Nurse (RN) or a Licensed Practical Nurse (LPN).
+A Certified Nursing Assistant (CNA) helps patients with healthcare needs under the supervision of a Registered Nurse (RN) or a Licensed Practical Nurse (LPN).
 CNAs work in a variety of healthcare settings.
-A CNA may also be known as a Nursing Assistant (NA), a Patient Care Technician (PCT), or a State License Nurse Assistant (SLNA).
+CNA are sometime also known as a Nursing Assistant (NA), a Patient Care Technician (PCT), or a State License Nurse Assistant (SLNA).

-CNAs must possess both personal and professional skills.
-These skills include the following:
+- CNAs must possess both personal and professional skills including:

 Upon completion of this course:

 - Graduates will be able to communicate, interact and assist effectively with patients.

 - They will be able to attain and maintain maximum functional independence while observing patient rights.

 - Perform basic first aid and CPR, monitor vital signs, apply the elements of basic nutrition in meal planning and follow infection control protocols.